Life-Like

 Life-Like was a manufacturer of model trains and accessories.
-In 1960, the company purchased the assets of the defunct Varney Scale Models and began manufacturing model trains and accessories under the name Life-Like in 1970.
-In 2005 the parent company, Lifoam Industries, LLC, chose to concentrate on their core products and sold their model railroad operations to hobby distributor Wm.
+In 1960, the company purchased the assets of the defunct Varney Scale Models and began manufacturing model trains and accessories.
+In 1970, it discontinued using the Varney brand name, instead selling model trains items under the brand name Life-Like.

+In 2005 the parent company, Lifoam Industries, LLC, chose to concentrate on their core products (insulated foam) and sold their model railroad operations to large model railroad distributor Wm.
 K. Walthers.
 Today, the Life-Like trademark is used by Walthers for HO Scale Buildings.